-In line with the most recent changes announced by the DHHS Vic, face masks are again compulsory indoors.
+In line with the most recent changes announced by the DHHS Vic, face masks are still compulsory indoors.

-Please note that location limits still apply as the 1 person per 4m² guidelines are still in place.
+Please note that location limits still apply as the 1 person per 4m² guideline is still in place.

 QR Code register – it is a requirement that we now use the Service Victoria check-in app.

 Patients and parents will need to sign in.
 By using the code to sign in you are declaring that you have no COVID symptoms, have not been asked to self isolate, and you have not been in contact with anybody known to have COVID.

 When you scan the code on entering MOG you will be asked for your full name, mobile number.

 You no longer need to scan out.

 You can also visit our DHHS Register page directly for the location codes if needed at MOGortho.com/DHHS

 Most Apple and Android phones use the camera to scan QR codes, however, there are separate QR code readers available too.